danhaywood/danhaywood.github.io/_posts/2014-01-23-isis-integration-with-jrebel.md

 date: 2014-01-23 12:31:36+00:00
 layout: post
 slug: isis-integration-with-jrebel
-title: Isis integration with JRebel
+title: Apache Isis integration with JRebel
 wordpress_id: 1232
+tags:
+- jrebel
+- apache-isis
+- screencast
 ---

 You probably know about [JRebel](http://zeroturnaround.com/software/jrebel/) already - it's a commercial product that dynamically reloads Java classes without having to redeploy your webapp.
 [Not necessarily the cheapest](http://zeroturnaround.com/software/jrebel/) of products, but if you're a full-time dev working on the JVM, then it can easily pay for itself.
 Oh, and it's [free for use on any hobby/open source projects](https://my.jrebel.com/).